Outbound Sales Explained: Techniques, Strategies & Best Practices

 1. Cold Calling

 Many sales professionals and marketers believe cold-calling is dead due to the nature of this classic outbound sales technique.
-With cold-calling, you’re actively trying to sell to people who are actively trying to avoid answering your call and hearing your sales pitch.
+With cold-calling, you’re trying to sell to people who are trying to avoid answering your call and hearing your sales pitch.
 While it may seem like a redundant sales relic in this new era of Social Selling, it still works, especially when paired with other outreach methods and a strong marketing campaign.

 Infographic on the 7 Keys to successful cold calling